blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 - Killing geckos without limit
 - Killing salamanders without limit

-### Inhumane punishments
+### Inhumane punishments to civil crimes

-- Considering it necessary to give 100 lashes to adulterers
+- Considering it necessary to give 100 lashes to adulterers [which]
-- Stoning adulterers to death
+- Considering it necessary to stone adulterers to death [which]
+- Considering it necessary to cut off the hands of robbers

 ### Harmful Behaviours